codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 .. literalinclude:: query_builder/049.php

-If you are using a database that CodeIgniter escapes queries for, you can prevent escaping content by passing an optional third argument, and setting it to ``false``.
+If you are using a database that CodeIgniter escapes values for, you can prevent escaping content by passing an optional third argument, and setting it to ``false``.